Plan your holiday shopping for your loved ones. We have now posted our Holiday Hours for 2014.

 What we’re wondering is what you think of this trend we’re currently seeing?
 Would you wear a vintage style engagement ring with unique rose cut diamonds?
-How about subtracting the center diamond from your engagement ring and swapping it out for another gemstone?
+How about subtracting the center free grammar checker diamond from your engagement ring and swapping it out for another gemstone?
 Let us know!

 Here are some different “alternative” engagement ring styles from G. Thrapp Jewelers’ showcases: